Mixed classes at Spurcroft

-Will you need mixed classes in Year 5 & 6?
+Will you ever mix classes in Year 5 & 6?

-- At the moment we don’t know for certain, but it is likely that we will in the future if numbers remain the same.
+- At the moment we don’t know for certain, but it is likely that we will in the future if numbers remain the same or decrease.

 - We will monitor this each year and go through the process described in the first question.